 Robotic process automation (RPA)

-Robotic process automation (RPA) is a technology that automates routine tasks that are typically performed by humans.
-RPA software robots can interact with digital systems and software in much the same way a human would but with greater speed and accuracy.
-This includes tasks like data entry, transaction processing, and even responding to simple customer inquiries.
+Robotic process automation (RPA) is a technology that automates routine tasks typically performed by humans.
+RPA software robots can interact with digital systems with greater speed and accuracy.
+This includes tasks like data entry, transaction processing, and responding to simple customer inquiries.

 Benefits:

-The main purpose of RPA is to streamline operations and reduce the labour intensity of clerical and administrative tasks.
-This not only speeds up processes but also improves accuracy and consistency across business functions.
+The main purpose of RPA is to streamline operations and reduce the labour intensity of clerical tasks.
+This speeds up processes and improves accuracy.
+It also ensures consistency across business functions.

 Examples: